LP Sustainability

 Tap sensors:

-- Installing tap sensors to reduce unnecessary water use.
+• Installing tap sensors to reduce unnecessary usage and encourage responsible consumption.

 Grey water reuse: